GrimReaperG/exercises/merge.md

         }
     }

-We can serialized this object to disk using the following format (all numbers are 64-bit, unsigned, big endian):
+We can serialize this object to disk using the following format (all numbers are 64-bit, unsigned, big endian):

         Offset | Bytes | Description
     ---------------------------------------------